');

 What is the population of Oak Island, NC?

-The population of Oak Island, NC is 8,888 according to the latest Census data.
+The population of Oak Island, NC is 8,888 according to the latest US Census Bureau American Community Survey estimates.
+This makes it a small town in North Carolina.

 What is the median household income in Oak Island?